deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17250/index.md

 {{< lead >}}

-The paper introduces JMMMU, a comprehensive benchmark to evaluate large multimodal models (LMMs) understanding of Japanese, including both language and cultural aspects.
-It comprises two subsets: a culture-agnostic (CA) subset, directly comparable to the existing MMMU benchmark, and a culture-specific (CS) subset uniquely designed for Japanese cultural contexts.
-Evaluating 18 LMMs, the study reveals significant performance drops in Japanese compared to English on the CA subset, even when the questions are identical.
-The CS subset further exposes inadequate cultural understanding in many models.
-Some models excel in the CA subset but fail in the CS subset indicating superficial understanding of Japanese.
-This highlights the insufficiency of relying solely on translation-based evaluation.
-JMMMU offers a much-needed tool for improving cultural awareness in LMMs and creating more inclusive and robust benchmarks for multilingual model development.
+This research introduces JMMMU, a new benchmark for assessing Large Multimodal Models (LMMs) in Japanese.
+It addresses the limitations of current English-centric benchmarks by including two key subsets: a culture-agnostic (CA) subset, directly comparable to existing English benchmarks, and a culture-specific (CS) subset designed to evaluate cultural understanding.
+Evaluating 18 LMMs, the study reveals significant performance drops in Japanese even on the CA subset, highlighting the importance of language-specific development.
+The CS subset further exposes shallow cultural understanding in many models.
+JMMMU allows for a direct comparison of performance between English and Japanese, revealing purely linguistic performance gaps and cultural understanding shortcomings.
+This comprehensive benchmark encourages more inclusive and culturally diverse LMM development and evaluation, offering a new standard for benchmarking multilingual AI capabilities.

 {{< /lead >}}